SHAKAR-AFZAL/titanic-data-analysis-excel/README.md

 # 🚢 RMS Titanic Data Analysis Dashboard

-_Analyzing Titanic passenger data to uncover survival patterns and demographic trends to support data-driven insights using Microsoft Excel._
+_Analyzing Titanic passenger data to uncover the survival patterns and demographic trends to support data-driven insights using Microsoft Excel._

 ---